opener-project/tokenizer-base/README.md

 raise an error.
 To set a language, it has to be preceded by -l

     echo "Tokenizer example." | tokenizer-base -l en

+or you can use the convenience option

+    echo "Tokenizer example." | tokenizer-it

 The output should be: